 - Operation: Even after deployment and implementation, security practices need to be followed during application maintenance.
 Products need to be continually updated to ensure they are protected from new vulnerabilities and are compatible with any new threat scenarios.

-The purpose of the S-SDLC is not to completely eliminate traditional security checks such as a Pentest, but rather to bring security into the scope of developers’ responsibilities and empower them to build increasingly secure applications.
+Basically, the purpose of the S-SDLC is not to completely eliminate traditional security checks such as a Pentest, but rather to bring security into the scope of developers’ responsibilities and empower them to build increasingly secure applications.

-Achieving an S-SDLC requires organizations to adopt an up-to-date set of security practices and processes in addition to a DevSecOps approach.
+In conclusion, achieving an S-SDLC requires organizations to adopt an up-to-date set of security practices and processes in addition to a DevSecOps approach.